top of page

 The November 2011 edition of Something is Happening is a collection of Talus Prize winning short stories and poems.

-It contains the following poem from The Story Mentor (A. R. Levett):
+It contains the poem 'Silent Thief' from A. R. Levett.

 back to top